 Your research will develop site and building constraints that will present natural boundaries.
 However these should be seen as opportunities and guidelines to design within, that will often narrow down the problem that needs to be solved.

-These guidelines can be turned into design limits and principles, where your site analyses will provide physical constraints (where), the client or design brief will define programme (size), and the building typology will provide type (what)
+These guidelines can be turned into design limits and principles, where your site analyses will provide physical constraints (where), the client or design brief will define program (size), and the building typology will provide type (what)

 The location of your proposal will inform the development of your concept by taking into account the key site features such as the views, shelter, typography and access.
 Using the site elements, start shaping early massing model to generate basic forms, this will identify the dominate forces.
 The site should help shape the architecture.